FSC Bukovyna Chernivtsi

 Football Sports Club Bukovyna Chernivtsi is a Ukrainian professional football club based in Chernivtsi.
+They currently play in the Ukrainian Premier League, the top tier of Ukrainian football following promotion from Ukrainian First League in the 2025–26 season.

 History

 The club was established in 1958 as Avanhard Chernivtsi (Avangard Chernovtsy) for republican competitions and became the first club from Chernivtsi Oblast to be added to the Soviet Class B competition in 1960.
 Before 1958 Chernivtsi were presented several times by various teams in republican competitions like Burevisnyk (1956), Dynamo (1948, 1950–1955), Spartak (1946, 1947, 1949), Lokomotyv (1949).

 From 1992 to 1994, Bukovyna played in the Ukrainian Premier League, after being initially chosen to participate for being one of the Ukrainian teams taking part in the Soviet First League in 1991.

 Bukovyna Chernivtsi's best achievement in the Ukrainian Premier League was 10th place in its first season.
 The club was founded in 1958 under the name Avanguard.

+In 2025–26, Bukovyna Chernivtsi secure champions of First League and promotion to Premier League for the first time since 1992 from next season after 33 years absence.

 Colours are yellow shirts, black shorts.
 Alternate colors are white and or red and black.